ossenblokmedia/Jumpseat/README.md

 ALTER TABLE phpvms_pilots ADD position VARCHAR(5)

 if you're using another prefix please dont forget to change it when executing that query

+UPDATE:

+You can also customise the default price modifier (0.5) by adding the line below to your "local.config.php"

+Config::Set('JUMPSEAT_MODIFIER','0.5');